zama-ai/concrete-ml/docs/advanced-topics/pruning.md

 ![Pruned Fully Connected Neural Network](../figures/prunednet.png)

 While pruning weights can reduce the prediction performance of the neural network, studies show that a high level of pruning (above 50%) can often be applied.
-See here how Concrete-ML uses pruning in [Fully Connected Neural Networks](../developer-guide/api/concrete.ml.sklearn.qnn.md#class-neuralnetclassifier).
+See here how Concrete ML uses pruning in [Fully Connected Neural Networks](../developer-guide/api/concrete.ml.sklearn.qnn.md#class-neuralnetclassifier).

 ## Pruning in practice